Light Bee X vs Ultra Bee: The Complete Sizing Guide | VoltRush USA

 What if I'm between sizes?

-If you're between Light Bee and Ultra Bee specs, visit Suite B for test rides.
+If you're between Light Bee and Ultra Bee specs, visit Suite B for showroom visit planning.
 Sit on both.
 Feel the difference.
 We can adjust both bikes temporarily to match your preference.

 Does height matter if I'm flexible?